 Spruce up your mundane chicken recipes with this classic chicken florentine made in 35 minutes!
 Seared until golden, the tender chicken is smothered in a rich and creamy sauce with tomatoes, spinach, and Parmesan cheese!

 Classic Comfort Food

 As impressive as this creamy chicken florentine is, it’s surprisingly easy to make!
 Simple, flavorful ingredients, come together in one skillet for an elegant dinner that is sure to wow your family on any given weekday or guests on any occasion!
-A delicious upgrade from our classic chicken dinners like chicken tenders or lemon chicken.
+A delicious upgrade from these classic yet easy chicken breast recipes like chicken tenders or lemon chicken.

 The chicken cutlets are pan-fried until golden, then smothered in a rich and flavorful creamy garlic sauce with juicy tomatoes, spinach, and Parmesan cheese.
-If you love fettuccini alfredo with chicken, you will love this dish, too!
+If you love fettuccini alfredo with chicken are my chicken piccata recipe, you will love this dish, too!